What is Open Two-Factor Authenticator extension and how does it work?

 Nothing!
-Simply you wont see the added accounts in the token window anymore.
-Actually you can have more than one master password for a single repository.
-This way, only accounts that are successfully been decrypted with the passkey are only shown after login.
+Simply you won't see the added accounts in the token window anymore.
+Actually, you can have more than one master password for a single repository.
+This way, only accounts that are successfully been decrypted with the provided master password are only shown after login.

-Is "Open Two-Factor Authenticator" going to remember my master password?
+Is "Open Two-Factor Authenticator" extension going to remember my master password?

-No, your master password is not going to be save.
+No, your master password is not going to be saved.
 By default the extension erases the password after 5 minutes of being idle.

 Why I cannot see my accounts anymore after entering the master password?

 You are entering a wrong master password.
 Simply close the application (or press the "Exit" button) and re-open it and reenter the master password.

 (version 0.1.x only) How can I sync "Open Two-Factor Authenticator" on Firefox for Android with the desktop version?

 You need a file syncing software that allows offline file syncing on mobile devices.
 Then copy all your credentials from the original directory and paste it in the sync-able directory.
 Now point both instances of Open Two-Factor Authenticator to this directory.